 Together with Phil O'Neill I have been an instructor for the module entitled "MCMC II for Infectious Diseases" at the Summer Institute in Statistics and Modeling in Infectious Diseases since 2010.
 This year our module was delivered between Monday 22nd of July and Wednesday 24th of July.

-This academic year I am teaching (the first of part of) Statistical Models and Methods (G12SMM/MATH2011) module in the Autumn, and the Data Analysis and Modelling (G14DAM/MATH4067) modules throught the year.
-Students who are currently taking either of these module will find all the relevant information on the modules' moodle pages .
+This academic year I am teaching the Statistical Inference module in the Autumn, and the Data Analysis and Modelling (G14DAM/MATH4067) modules throught the year.
+Students who are currently taking either of these module will find all the relevant information on the modules' moodle pages.

 In previous academic years I have taught several modules, the details of which can be found on my Resume.